-If you’re thinking of sharing the joy of pineapple with your favourite four-legged friend you might be asking yourself… can dogs eat pineapple?
+If you’re thinking of sharing the joy of pineapple with your favorite four-legged friend you might be asking yourself… can dogs eat pineapple?

 Is pineapple safe for dogs?